Farrington Daniels: Biography

+During World War II, Daniels joined the staff of the Metallurgical Laboratory, a part of the Manhattan Project effort by the United States to develop the first nuclear weapons.
+He served first as associate director of the laboratory's chemistry division from the summer of 1944 before, on July 1, 1945, becoming overall director of that institution, a post held until May 1946.
+He was active in the planning of the laboratory's immediate successor, the Argonne National Laboratory, serving as the first chairman of its Board of Governors from 1946 until 1948.
+It was in that role, in 1947, that Daniels conceived the pebble bed reactor, a reactor design in which helium rises through fissioning uranium oxide or carbide pebbles, cooling them by carrying away heat for power production.
+The "Daniels' pile" was an early version of the later high-temperature gas-cooled reactor developed further at ORNL without success, but which was developed later as a nuclear power reactor by Rudolf Schulten.

-Daniels was director of the Metallurgical Laboratory of the Manhattan Project and, after the war, became concerned to limit or stop the nuclear arms race.
+Daniels became concerned to limit or stop the nuclear arms race after the war.
 In that regard, he became a board member of the Bulletin of the Atomic Scientists.

-In 1947, Daniels conceived the pebble bed reactor, in which helium rises through fissioning uranium oxide or carbide pebbles and cools them by carrying away heat for power production.
-The "Daniels' pile" was an early version of the later high-temperature gas-cooled reactor developed further at ORNL without success, but later being developed as nuclear power plant by Rudolf Schulten.

 Daniels is also known for writing several textbooks on physical chemistry, including Mathematical preparation for physical chemistry (1928), Experimental physical chemistry, co-authored with J. Howard Mathews and John Warren (1934), Chemical Kinetics (1938), Physical Chemistry, co-authored with Robert Alberty (1957).
 Some of these books went through many subsequent editions until about 1980.

 He was elected in 1928 a Fellow of the American Association for the Advancement of Science (AAAS).
 He was elected to the United States National Academy of Sciences in 1947 and the American Philosophical Society in 1948.
 He was awarded the Priestley Medal and elected to the American Academy of Arts and Sciences in 1957.

 Daniels died on June 23, 1972, from complications from liver cancer.
 He was survived by his wife, four children, and twelve grandchildren.